genular/pandora/INSTALL.md

 ```

 ## Configuration overview

-Backend is made as multiple separate modules.
+Back-end is made as multiple separate modules.
 You can run this modules on one machine or each on separate one.
 Analysis is made on multiple cloud servers in parallel to speed-up things, but can also be configured to run on same machine where backend is hosted.

-### Analysis backend
+### Analysis back-end

 is compatible with any Cloud Provider that supports [openstack compute api](https://developer.openstack.org/api-ref/compute/).
 In following example we will use [Hetzner Cloud](https://www.hetzner.com/cloud) as a service provider.

 ### Data storage

-storage backend is compatible with any S3 object storage like provider.
+storage back-end is compatible with any S3 object storage like provider.
 In following example we will use [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/)